Supporting people in hospitals across South Australia through vital health and medical research and improved patient

 Get in touch with us here.

-Dr Stephen Rodda (Chair) is Chief Executive of UniSA Ventures Pty Ltd, the technology commercialisation and investment management arm of the University of South Australia.
-He was educated at the University of Adelaide gaining a first class honours degree, a PhD in Biochemistry and was awarded the University Medal.
+Dr Stephen Rodda (Chair) is the Executive Director: Innovation and Commercial Partnerships at The University of Adelaide.
+Dr Rodda has 16+ years of experience in the areas of scientific research, research management, technology commercialisation, investment management and corporate governance.
+He is passionate about the successful translation of research into outcomes that deliver social and economic benefit to our communities.
+Educated at the University of Adelaide, he gained a first-class honours degree, a PhD in Biochemistry and was awarded the University Medal.
 Subsequently he was awarded the prestigious CJ Martin and Arthritis Foundation fellowships for post-doctoral training at Harvard University.
 Dr Rodda holds an MBA, is a Fellow of the Australian Institute of Company Directors and has undertaken the Advanced Management Program (AMP) at the Harvard Business School.

 John MacPhail (Deputy Chair) is a partner of Lynch Meyer Lawyers, a leading Adelaide law firm providing a range of services for small-to-medium enterprises, large corporations and not-for-profit organisations.
 John has more than 30 years’ experience working in commercial law in firms in London, Sydney, Melbourne, and Adelaide as an intellectual property and technology law specialist.
 He is a past President of the Copyright Society of Australia, and taught part-time as a postgraduate university law lecturer and professional examiner on intellectual property subjects.
 As a practising lawyer he advises clients working in a wide range of industries, particularly medical and healthcare, biotechnology, wine, retail, sports, education and research, marketing and sponsorship, and ITC.